eProsima/Fast-DDS/examples/cpp/dds/TypeIntrospectionExample/README.md

 The Subscriber will detect the data type name and will register the type by the information sent by the publisher, so the subscriber does not need to know the type.
-In order to introspect a Data Type, just launch the Subscriber with the topic name and the domain ID of a Data Writer that uses this Data Type (be sure the DataWriter is configured to transmit Data Type introspection information).
+In order to introspect a Data Type, just launch the Subscriber with the topic name and the domain ID of a Data Writer that uses this Data Type (be sure the Publisher is configured to transmit Data Type introspection information).

 ---